sheriferson/minute-agent/README.md

 ## What it Does, Technically

-It fills in a log at `~/Documents/minute/keystrokes.log` with the number of keystrokes you make every minute.
+They pre-compiled binary is not maintained by me, however, the binary compiled from this code will fill in a log at `~/log/keystrokes.log` with the number of keystrokes you make every minute.

 All it does is count keystrokes.
 Unlike a keylogger, it doesn't steal your money, or do anything amusing that gains